Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 2. Consider relevant clinical information

-• Rubella serology is recommended in women of childbearing age
+• Rubella serology is recommended in women of childbearing age (age <18 years usually more practical to vaccinate with MMR)

-• Varicella serology should be checked in those aged 14 years and older with no clinical history of varicella infection
+• Varicella serology should be checked in those aged 14 years and older with no clinical history of varicella infection.

-• Assess for any contraindications to vaccination, completing the pre-vaccination screening checklist
+• Assess for any contraindications to vaccination, completing the pre-vaccination screening checklist (includes translated)

-• Consider medical conditions requiring extra vaccine protection including asplenia, HIV infection/other immunosuppression, severe or chronic medical conditions, hepatitis B or hepatitis C (where hepatitis A vaccination is recommended in the absence of immunity)
+• Consider medical conditions requiring extra vaccine protection including asplenia, HIV infection/other immunosuppression, severe or chronic medical conditions, hepatitis B or hepatitis C (where hepatitis A vaccination is recommended in the absence of immunity).

 3. Develop a catch-up vaccination plan

 • Determine which vaccines have already been given and if there is immunity to hepatitis B or varicella.
 Complete, but do not restart, immunisation schedules if there is written documentation of previous vaccine doses.
-Clarify if there is a plan in place; in which case opportunistic immunisation is not appropriate unless specifically requested by the primary care provider
+Clarify if there is a plan in place; in which case opportunistic immunisation is not appropriate unless specifically requested by the primary care provider.

 • Be opportunistic.
 For most vaccines, there are no adverse events associated with additional doses in immune individuals, and the benefits of immunisation are substantial.
-Extra doses of DT (or dT) containing vaccines and pneumococcal polysaccharide vaccines may be associated with increased local reactions[1]
+Extra doses of DT (or dT) containing vaccines and pneumococcal polysaccharide vaccines may be associated with increased local reactions.

 4. Document vaccinations that have been given (in Australia and overseas)

 • Provide a written record and a clear plan for ongoing immunisation.
-It is useful to document which dose of vaccine has been given (e.g. MMR dose 1 of 2)
+It is often useful to document which dose of vaccine has been given (e.g. MMR dose 1 of 2)

 5. Ensure catch-up vaccination is completed

-• Make sure children/families/adults understand they will need 3–4 visits for vaccination
+• Make sure children/families/adults understand they will need 3–4 visits for vaccination.

-• Where possible, immunise family members simultaneously to reduce the total number of visits
+• Where possible, immunise family members simultaneously to reduce the total number of visits.

 For families outside the initial stage of settlement – remind them to plan early for travel immunisations.
 Many families subsequently travel and may be at increased risk when visiting friends/relatives in their area of origin.